Capitalisk/capitalisk-website/docs/guide-set-up.md

 sudo apt-get install git-all
 ```

-## 4. Clone and setup the capitalisk-core node
+## 4. Clone and set up the capitalisk-core node

 - Clone the Git repo to your host: